kubevirt/kubevirt.github.io/_posts/2019-04-17-Hyper-Converged-Operator.markdown

 Minikube is a tool that makes it easy to run Kubernetes locally.
 Minikube runs a single-node Kubernetes cluster inside a VM on your laptop for users looking to try out Kubernetes or develop with it day-to-day.
 For testing Hyper Converged Operator I have deployed a single-node K8's cluster with the name kubevirt-hco.
 This can be deployed using [minikube](https://kubernetes.io/docs/setup/minikube/#installation):

-We'll create a profile for KubeVirt allowing us to define specific settings and to ensure the settings don't interfering what any configuration you might had already, let’s start by increasing the default memory to 4GiB:
+We'll create a profile for KubeVirt allowing us to define specific settings and to ensure the settings don't interfere with any configuration you might had already, let’s start by increasing the default memory to 4GiB:

 ```
 minikube config -p kubevirt-hco set memory 4096